cisagov/get.gov/pages/help/help_domain-management.md

 4. Add or update the security email.
 5. Click “Save.”

-You will receive an email notification about this change.
 Adding a security email is a security best practice.
 Learn about other [best practices to manage your domain securely]({{'../../domains/security/'}}).

 ## Add or update contacts to help manage your domain